welcabx/tar-app-installation-guide/README.md

 > Tested on Linux Mint Cinnamon.
 For distro like Ubuntu, debian packages should be used.

+1. Download the desired .tar package and locate it.

-extract the file
+2. extract the file
-tar -xvzf appname.tar.gz
+`tar -xvzf appname.tar.gz`

 then go to its folder
 cd appname